bjlkeng/bjlkeng.github.io/source/posts/hyperbolic-geometry-and-poincare-embeddings.rst

 |h2| Applications and Gensim's Poincaré Implementation |h2e|

-So there are a few tasks that they used to evaluate these hierarchical embeddings for in [1]:
+So there are a few tasks that they used to evaluate these hierarchical embeddings in the paper ([1]):

-* Reconstruction of a hierarchy/graph from the embedding (this is a synthetic test because you use all the data to construct the embedding)
+* Reconstruction of a hierarchy/graph from the embedding (this is a synthetic test because you use all the data to construct the embedding).
 * Link prediction with a train/validation/test set.

-Then they show results on three different datasets: transitive closure of WordNet noun hierarchy, social network embeddings, and a lexical entailment dataset.
+They show results on three different datasets: transitive closure of WordNet noun hierarchy, social network embeddings, and a lexical entailment dataset.
 They compare these datasets to standard Euclidean distance and a related "translational" distance using a similar loss function.
-Here are the results from [1] on WordNet:
+Here are the reconstruction results from [1] on WordNet:

 .. figure:: /images/reconstruction_paper.png
   :height: 170px